mdennebaum/wildling/README.md

-This is a starter app for the cheshire.go framework.
-You can use this as a boilerplate for a jumping off point when starting a new cheshire project.
+This is a starter app for the go cheshire framework.
+You can use this as a boilerplate when starting a new cheshire project.